RgbTrouw/Qs-Messenger/README.md

 * Some features are to be improved in a future version.

 Known Issues:
 - Secure Socket doesn't seem to be connecting on Windows for now.
-This has to be mitigated.
+This has to somehow be fixed.

 - Messages relay delay of 1 second has to be removed.